projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 7) S3 is only supported at platform level - not VM level.

 ACRN has a common implementation for notification between lifecycle manager in different guest.
-Which is vUART based cross-vm notification.
+Which is vUART based cross-VM notification.
 But user could customize it according to their hardware/software requirements.

 :numref:`systempmdiag` shows the basic system level S3/S5 diagram.